dumlutimuralp/antrea-packet-walks/part_b/README.md

 vmware@master:~$
 </code></pre>

-The current flow' s reg0[16] bit was set to "0x1" (1 in decimal)  back in DNAT Table 40. and also the value of REG1 was set to "0x2" (2 in decimal) back in DNAT Table 40.
+The current flow' s reg0[16] bit was set to "0x1" (1 in decimal)  back in DNAT Table 40 and also the value of REG1 was set to "0x2" (2 in decimal) back in DNAT Table 40.
 "2" is the OF Port ID of antrea-gw0 interface.
-Hence the current flow is sent to onwards to the antrea-gw0 by OVS.
+Hence the current flow is sent onwards to the antrea-gw0 by OVS.

 **Note :** The second flow entry in this table obviously drops the flows which do not have their "reg0[16]" register set.